 Configure the PE console and console-services

-To configure the behavior of the console and console-services, you can modify profile-based parameters from the console.
+Configure the behavior of the console and console-services, as needed.

 Console and console-services parameters